proteinmechanic/2022-08-10-BioinformaticsInstitute/index.md

     Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
   {% else %}
     Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+If you are using an A*STAR issued device, please get in touch with your respective IT department, or drop an email to the amazing systems team at BII (systems@bii.a-star.edu.sg) who will help put you in touch with the right people.
   {% endif %}
-  They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+  Ideally before the start of the workshop you should have a few specific software packages installed (listed <a href="#setup">below</a>).
+Hacky hour offering support with installation on personal devices will be announced to registered participants at a later date.
 </p>

 {% comment %}